NaaVRE/website/docs/readiness_levels/vol2bird/product_overview.md

 #### Possible applications
 - Select a date range to create a vertical profiles of bird migration.
-- Write your own pre-processor to map other weather radar data to a format readable by vol2bird.
+- Write your own pre-processor to map weather radar data from sources other than KNMI to a format readable by vol2bird.

 #### Recommended prior knowledge
 Picking custom dates to study bird migration using KNMI weather radar data is possible by only setting parameters.